-Now I can I strongly disagree.
-I rather disagree.
-I rather agree.
-I strongly agree. pronounce general questions in direct and indirect speech with proper intonation patterns. pronounce special questions in direct and indirect speech with proper intonation patterns. describe my daily meals. talk about traditional British, Ukrainian and international cuisine. talk about dining out. share my favorite recipes. read and understand recommendations about healthy diet. listen and understand about the eating habits of different people. write a comparison/contrast paragraph.
+Now I can I strongly • I strongly

+disagree. disagree. sure. agree. agree.

+pronounce general questions in direct and indirect speech with proper intonation patterns.

+pronounce special questions in direct and indirect speech with proper intonation patterns.

+describe my daily meals.

+talk about traditional British, Ukrainian and international cuisine.

+talk about dining out.

+share my favorite recipes.

+read and understand recommendations about healthy diet.

+listen and understand about the eating habits of different people.

+write a comparison/contrast paragraph.